-- occurs when the RMS output is greater than the DC output and can be corrected by reducing the RMS gain.
+RMS output is greater than the DC output and can be corrected by reducing the RMS gain.
 However, this was not possible as any decrease in the RMS gain would have resulted in a loss of the ratio profile of experimental scenario one (alum addition first).
 As a consequence, this prevented the comparison of PDA data obtained during the steady-state, namely the average steady-state ratio and the steady-state variance.
-However, it did permit the comparison of the aggregation rates, as during this time the RMS output was less than DC output; hence, the ratio overload signal was not - time the RMS output was less than DC output; hence, the ratio overload signal was not activated.
+However, it did permit the comparison of the aggregation rates, as during this time the RMS output was less than DC output; hence, the ratio overload signal was not activated.

 Figure 10c indicates that the addition of lime first resulted in a higher aggregation rate at the dosage levels investigated.
-These superior aggregation rates may have been contributing factors to the improved coagulation-flocculation efficiency of adding slaked lime first as shown by the lower residual turbidity and colour levels in Fig. 10a and 10b.
+These superior aggregation rates may have been contributing factors to the improved coagulation-flocculation efficiency of adding slaked lime first as shown by the lower residual turbidity and colour levels in Fig. 10a and b.